Mudanjiang Heilongjiang, China Travel Guide

 Developed into an important industrial center for forestry and manufacturing.

-Today, Mudanjiang balances its industrial base with a growing focus on tourism, capitalizing on its amazing natural features and historical sites.
+Today, Mudanjiang balances its industrial base with a growing focus on tourism, capitalizing on its amazing natural characteristics and historical sites.
 The city's history extends beyond museums and ruins; it resonates in everyday life, local food, and the stories of its people, presenting a strong feeling of place for travelers.

 Learning about the Bohai Kingdom ahead of your visit cultivates a stronger appreciation for the historical sites around Mudanjiang.